gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 That's closer but there's still one more problem.
-Even with all the triangles facing in the correct direction and with the back facing ones being culled we still have places where triangles that should be in back are being drawn in over triangles that should be in front.
+Even with all the triangles facing in the correct direction and with the back facing ones being culled we still have places where triangles that should be in the back are being drawn over triangles that should be in front.

 Enter the DEPTH BUFFER.

-A Depth buffer, sometimes called a Z-Buffer, is a rectangle of *depth* pixels, one depth pixel for each color pixel used to make the image.
+A depth buffer, sometimes called a Z-Buffer, is a rectangle of *depth* pixels, one depth pixel for each color pixel used to make the image.
 As WebGL draws each color pixel it can also draw a depth pixel.
-It does this based on the values we return from the vertex shader for Z.  Just like we had to convert to clip space for X and Y, so too Z is in clip space or (-1 to +1).
+It does this based on the values we return from the vertex shader for Z.  Just like we had to convert to clip space for X and Y, Z is also in clip space or (-1 to +1).
 That value is then converted into a depth space value (0 to +1).
 Before WebGL draws a color pixel it will check the corresponding depth pixel.
 If the depth value for the pixel it's about to draw is greater